ichbinlucaskim/picopay-payment-engine/doc/prompt.md

 5. Getting Started: Provide clear, minimal steps to run the project (mentioning docker-compose up for development).

 6. Documentation Link: Reference the comprehensive DEPLOY.md and REPORT.md files for detailed setup and technical analysis.

+- For Design Guide

+Assume the role of a Principal Software Engineer acting as a Technical Mentor.
+The goal is to generate a comprehensive, formal DESIGN_GUIDE.md for an engineer who has implemented the PicoPay project but needs to deepen their architectural and conceptual understanding to a senior level.

+The guide must be structured into the following five sections, rigorously answering the 'Why' and 'How':

+1. Core Concepts Deep Dive (CS & Finance)
+Idempotency: Why is it crucial in payment systems?
+Explain the difference between 'Safe' methods (GET) and 'Idempotent' methods (PUT/DELETE) vs. POST.

+ACID Properties: Specifically detail how Atomicity (All or Nothing) and Isolation are ensured.
+Explain the specific role of Database Isolation Levels (e.g., Read Committed vs. Serializable) in this context.

+Concurrency Control: Explain the difference between Optimistic Locking (versioning) vs. Pessimistic Locking (SELECT FOR UPDATE).
+Why did we choose Pessimistic Locking for the balance update?

+2. Architecture Rationale (Architecture Decisions) FastAPI & Async I/O: Why FastAPI?
+Explain how Python's async/await handles concurrent I/O-bound requests (like DB and Redis calls) better than blocking frameworks, despite the GIL.

+Redis as a Lock/Cache: We use Redis for caching, but could we use it for Distributed Locking (Redlock)?
+Compare the current 'Optimistic Check' approach vs. a strong Distributed Lock approach.

+PostgreSQL as Source of Truth: Why not MongoDB?
+Explain the importance of Schema enforcement and Relational Integrity in financial ledgers.

+3. Code Implementation Analysis (Line-by-Line Logic) app/main.py (The Critical Path): Trace the lifecycle: Auth -> Redis Check -> DB Lock (with_for_update) -> Update -> Commit -> Cache Write.

+The 'Dual-Write' Problem: We write to DB first, then Redis.
+What happens if the DB commit succeeds but the Redis write fails?
+Explain how our TTL strategy mitigates this inconsistency (Eventual Consistency).

+app/auth.py: Explain why Dependency Injection promotes better testing and separation of concerns compared to global state or decorators.

+4. Infrastructure & Observability (DevOps View)
+Prometheus Metrics: Why do we track Latency Buckets (Histogram) instead of just average response time?
+Explain the 'Long Tail' latency problem in payment systems.

+Docker Networking: Briefly explain how the app container resolves the hostname db and redis internally using Docker's internal DNS.

+5. Design Trade-offs & Scalability (The Senior Interview) Python vs. Go: If we migrated to Go, which specific component would benefit most? (e.g., CPU-bound tasks vs I/O-bound).

+Database Scaling: If we hit 100k TPS, a single Postgres instance will fail.
+Discuss strategies like Database Sharding (by User ID) or Read Replicas (and why Replicas might be dangerous for balance checks due to replication lag).